carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 To upload a new patch:

 * Click *Differential*.
-* Click *Create Diff*.
+* Click *+ Create Diff*.
-* Paste the text diff or upload the patch file.
+* Paste the text diff or browse to the patch file.
+Click *Create Diff*.
-  Note that TODO
+* Leave the Repository field blank.
 * Leave the drop down on *Create a new Revision...* and click *Continue*.
 * Enter a descriptive title and summary.
 The title and summary are usually in the form of a :ref:`commit message <commit messages>`.
 * Add reviewers and mailing
   lists that you want to be included in the review.
-If your patch is for LLVM, add llvm-commits as a subscriber; if your patch is for Clang, add cfe-commits.
+If your patch is for LLVM, add llvm-commits as a Subscriber; if your patch is for Clang, add cfe-commits.
+* Leave the Repository and Project fields blank.
 * Click *Save*.

 To submit an updated patch:

 * Click *Differential*.
-* Click *Create Diff*.
+* Click *+ Create Diff*.
-* Paste the updated diff.
+* Paste the updated diff or browse to the updated patch file.
+Click *Create Diff*.
 * Select the review you want to from the *Attach To* dropdown and click *Continue*.
+* Leave the Repository and Project fields blank.
-* Click *Save*.
+* Add comments about the changes in the new diff.
+Click *Save*.

 Reviewing code with Phabricator
 -------------------------------